Lawyer for Defending Against Restraining Orders in California

 A permanent restraining order issued to an innocent citizen is detrimental to their reputation.
 Whether it was a nasty tactic by your ex to get a leg up in custody hearings or you’ve been otherwise wrongfully accused, the system might not have your back.
 However, a restraining order lawyer will.

 Seth Morris is an esteemed criminal defense attorney serving the entire Bay Area, including Alameda County.
 His dedication to justice and ability to uncover the truth has helped countless clients achieve favorable results.
-Let Seth Morris at Morris Law help clear your name.
+Let restraining order attorney Seth Morris at Morris Law help clear your name.
 Contact us today by calling 510-225-9955.